SagerRamon/Wild-Boar-Project/Readme.md

 ## Analytical concepts
 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->

-- Kernel Density Estimation
+- Kernel Density Estimation / Convex Hull
 - Deriving Movement Parameters
 - Temporal Matching
 -
 -
 -
 -